pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/lass/README.md

 If you have less than 9 HP and IT, fight the Gentleman in [this room](https://gunnermaniac.com/pokeworld?map=96#21/11) with Thrash then pick up the Rare Candy

-- Shopping:
+Shopping:
 - Buy:
 	- 6 Repels
 	- 4 Parlyz Heals

-- Menu before cut bush:
+Menu before Cut bush:
 - Teach TM11 (Bubblebeam) over PS (slot 4)
 - [Rare Candy if you fought the Gentleman]
 - Teach HM01 to Paras
 - Teach TM28 (Dig) to Paras
 - Use Cut

 Surge Cans Manip:
 - [Optimal](https://www.youtube.com/watch?v=8Pa2f2WxCe4)